How to Start an LLC in New York in 6 Simple Steps (2023)

 Mail, Fax, or Deliver Your Articles of Organization:

 Fax the form and payment (payable to the Secretary of State) to (518) 474-1418 with a Credit Card/Debit Card Authorization form or submit it to the address below:

 Albany, NY 12231

-How long does it take to get an LLC approved?
+How long does it take to get a New York LLC approved?
 Your filing will be processed instantly if done online or in three to five business days if done via hard copy, but this can be expedited by paying a fee.